-- Proportionally longer wingspans: provides an advantage in sports such as swimming.
-For example, Michael Phelps, a retired Team USA Swimmer, has arms which measure 80 inches tip to tip.
+- Proportionally longer wingspan provides an advantage in sports such as swimming: Michael Phelps, a retired Team USA Swimmer, has arms which measure 80 inches tip to tip.
 His body measures in at 76 inches in height (compared to most people whose height corresponds closely to the distance between their outstretched hands).
 This provides Phelps with extra reach in his swimming stroke against his opponents.

-- Proportionally greater height: provides an advantage in sports such as basketball.
-For example, Yao Ming is 7 feet 6 inches (former Chinese professional NBA player)
+- Proportionally greater height provides an advantage in sports such as basketball: Yao Ming, a retired NBA player, is 7 feet 6 inches.

-- Joint Anomalies: Results in increased flexibility and mobility.
-For example, Michael Phelps is double jointed, which results in his size-14 foot having the ability to bend 15 degrees farther at the ankle than most other swimmers (practically turning his feet into flippers).
+- Joint anomalies that increase flexibility and mobility: Michael Phelps is double jointed, which results in his size-14 foot having the ability to bend 15 degrees farther at the ankle than most other swimmers (practically turning his feet into flippers).
 Additionally, this flexibility also extends to his knees and elbows, possibly allowing him to get more out of each stroke.

-- Birth Anomalies: This is a spectrum.
-For example, Tom Dempsey was born without a right hand and without toes on his right foot, which gave him an advantage as a NFL kicker.
+- Birth anomalies (this is a spectrum): Tom Dempsey was born without a right hand and without toes on his right foot, which gave him an advantage as a NFL kicker.